Industry Expertise · July 23, 2024

 Student debt assistance programs for veterinarians come in various forms, including loan forgiveness programs and income-driven loan repayment plans.

 Loan forgiveness programs eliminate some or all of a student's loan.
-So this means their loan payments will either shrink or disappear.
+This means their loan payments will either shrink or disappear.
 Generally, to be eligible for these, you need to be doing qualified public service work, which includes working for a nonprofit.
 If your clinic has nonprofit status, your employees may be eligible for this benefit.

 Income-driven repayment operates differently.
 These programs create loan repayment terms based on the student's income and family size.